QGEP/docs/ro/_sources/user-guide/editing/editing.txt

 .. note:: This cases are mainly in pwwf_channels (primary wastewater facilities) if there is e.g. a change of slope or a change of the material or if there is a connection of two channels without manhole (in German: Blindanschluss).

-In the datamodel, you can connect a node between reaches to a channel (because also a channel is a wastewater structure).
-There is in the moment a discussion, if it is necessary or optional or even forbiden to define a connection to a wastewater structure.
+In the data model, you can connect a node between reaches to a channel (because also a channel is a wastewater structure).
+There is in the moment a discussion, if it is necessary or optional or even forbidden to define a connection to a wastewater structure.

 In QGEP, there is in the moment no tool, that helps you to connect a wastewater node to a channel.
 So you just connect the reach points to the node.